erikvanek/erikvanek.github.io/pages/notes/design/Fake door tests.md

 - technique to prototype not-yet prepared service concept
 - using short slogans and texts to sell the service offering from emotional and factual perspective
 - useful to include specific call to action to see how users interpret them
+- [It is easy for people to be nice to you](https://tsharon.medium.com/fake-doors-mvp-42242fd68b6f) and be prepared for falsy leads
+-